Erferno/EricLiaoDev/README.md

 Most fluent in: Java

-Worked with in the past: Python, Haskell, HTML/CSS, JavaScript, Java
+Worked with in the past: Java, HTML/CSS/JavaScript, C++, Python, Haskell

 Currently focused on: HTML/CSS, JavaScript